 Analysis of the interviews reveals severe gaps between Arab and Jewish education, expressed on various levels, as described by Naem (a member of the follow-up committee):

-The gaps in the Arab education system are as deep as the years of the state, primarily expressed in unequal allocation of education resources, and lack of appropriate physical structures and of classrooms, which we deal with every year; teacher-pupils ratio; enrichment hours; and weakened local authorities that a priori are unable to support the education system.
+The gaps in the Arab education system are as deep as the years of the state, primarily expressed in unequal allocation of education resources, and lack of appropriate physical structures and of classrooms, which we deal with every year; teacher-pupils ratio; [lack of] enrichment hours; and weakened local authorities that a priori are unable to support the education system.

 On the functional level, the findings show that the main activity of Arab education leadership is marking the objective of reducing gaps and operational sub-objectives with school principals.
-For their part, the principal is the school’s backbone, and is expected to make every effort to improve pupils’ achievements and constantly increase the school’s success, because this minority society has no other resource that provides access to economic and social resources.
+For their part, the principal is the school’s backbone, and is expected to make every effort to improve pupils’ achievements and constantly increase the school’s success, because this minority society has no resource other than education to provide access to economic and social resources.
 Ahmad, the chief Arab education officer, described how he deals with superintendents in this context:

-We analyse the pupils’ results on the district level, and then try to reach conclusions about the characterization of the achievement gap, its source, reasons and manifestations […] I take these results to the Ministry of Education management and try on one hand, to raise funds, and on the other hand, to pool resources according to the targets we set […] In relation to the superintendents, we try to outline district policies, modes of action, support and control generators to achieve these objectives.
+We analyse the pupils’ results on the district level, and then try to reach conclusions about the character of the achievement gap, its source, reasons and manifestations […] I take these results to the Ministry of Education management and try on one hand, to raise funds, and on the other hand, to pool resources according to the targets we set […] In relation to the superintendents, we try to outline district policies, modes of action, support and control generators to achieve these objectives.

 Ahmad’s remarks were corroborated by Awny (a superintendent) who described slight turbulence when attempting to implement education policy (see: Gross, 2004):

-At a superintendent-principals meeting, I marked the goals and objectives of the district on two levels – narrowing achievement gaps and developing an optimal educational climate […] In each local municipality I tried to map the schools as follows: Each principal undertakes one compulsory subject longitudinally, for instance Arabic language, maps the pupils’ achievements and the teachers’ profiles, and together with them starts to build a strategy and follow its operation.
-The principal works with a regional supervisor of the specific subject.
-At the forum, they present the progress of one compulsory subject for all of the schools, so the forum becomes a professional dialog circle, through which we lead the pedagogy in all the schools of the local council for both basic subjects and optimal school climate…
+At a superintendent-principals meeting, I laid out the goals and objectives of the district on two levels – narrowing achievement gaps and developing an optimal educational climate […] In each local municipality I tried to map the schools as follows: Each principal undertakes one compulsory subject longitudinally, for instance Arabic language, maps the pupils’ achievements and the teachers’ profiles, and together with them starts to build a strategy and follow its operation.
+The principal works with the regional supervisor for the specific subject.
+At the forum, they present the progress in one compulsory subject for all of the schools, so the forum becomes a professional dialogue circle, through which we lead the pedagogy in all the schools of the local council for both basic subjects and optimal school climate…

 This testimony was validated by Eman, a superintendent, who underlined her actions to reinforce a policy of reducing achievement gaps in the schools she oversaw.

-One principal established dialog circles with parents from a disadvantaged neighbourhood.
+One principal established dialogue circles with parents from a disadvantaged neighbourhood.
 To that end, she enlisted parents in a ‘coffee and cake’ project (she always made the coffee and cake).
 They discussed issues concerning them and their children, and she managed to improve the children’s achievements and behaviour with the parents’ support.

 The abovementioned principal’s actions were guided by her concern for the pupils.
 Like the superintendent, Rafea, head of a local education department, emphasized the importance of the principal’s responsibility to improve the pupils’ achievements.
 He said, “My principal accepted responsibility for the pupils’ progress, by repeated examination and various selections to assess the pupils and their achievements throughout the year”.